The Experience4 min readUpdated March 2026

 Before You Arrive

 A week before, I send a short questionnaire.
 What's frustrating you at the moment?
 Range game or course game?
 What would make this day a success for you?
 Most people write three sentences.
-That's all I need.
-By the time we reach the first tee I already know what to watch for.
+That's all I need, but more info really helps me get a good picture and by the time we reach the first tee I already know what to watch for.

 The Drive Up

-Son Gual is 11km from Palma.
-The drive takes about 20 minutes.
-Coming from the southwest of the island, you leave the residential roads and the landscape opens out — the kind of change that tells you you're going somewhere worth going.
+Approaching Son Gual, the residential roads fall away and the landscape opens out - the kind of change that tells you you are going somewhere worth going.
 The course sits on elevated ground above the city.
 You feel it before you see it.

 The First Tee

-There's a pre-round briefing at the clubhouse.
-Coffee, a look at the scorecard, a short conversation about what we're working on.
+There is a pre-round briefing at the clubhouse.
+Coffee, a look at the scorecard, a short conversation about what we are working on.
 Not a technical lecture.
 Just enough to make the first tee feel intentional rather than rushed.

-The first hole at Son Gual is a par 5.
+The first hole at Son Gual is a par 4.
 There are bunkers positioned exactly where a slightly off-centre drive goes.
-The wind on the first tee can be coming from a completely different direction to the wind on the 7th — Son Gual has its own ecosystem and the conditions change from hole to hole.
-That's the first thing I point out.
-It's also the thing that surprises everyone who hasn't played here before.
+The wind on the first tee can be coming from a completely different direction to the wind on the 7th - Son Gual has its own ecosystem and the conditions change from hole to hole.
+That is the first thing I point out.
+It is also the thing that surprises everyone who has not played here before.

 During the Round